Skip to Main Content

 Evaluate Resources

-Evaluating Print Sources
+Evaluating Sources

-Generally, materials that have made their way into library collections have undergone several levels of review, and can usually be counted upon to be reliable.
+Generally, materials that have made their way into library collections have undergone several levels of review and can be counted upon to be reliable.
 Librarians typically base their purchasing decisions on reviews written by experts qualified to judge a book's content.
 Bibliographies and other evaluation aids are also frequently consulted before making the decision to purchase a book.
-Librarians think carefully about the information needs of their constituents and how a particular source will fill those needs before acquiring it.
+Librarians think carefully about the information needs of their patrons and how a particular source will fill those needs before acquiring it.
 Also, reputable publishing houses choose only manuscripts that meet their standards and for which there is an identifiable need, and libraries tend to buy only from these publishers.

 Authority